strattondrs/docker-introscope/README.md

 ## Run docker images

 ## Quick start with docker-compose
-1. Place the Introscope binaries `introscope<version>linuxAMD64.bin` in the main folder.
+1. Download `introscope<version>linuxAMD64.bin` and `APM<hotfix>.jar` from [CA Support](http://support.ca.com) and copy them into the main folder of this project.
-2. Run "sudo docker-compose -f docker-compose--with-sample.yml up".
+2. Run "sudo docker-compose -f docker-compose-with-sample.yml up".
 This will start a demonstration environment with one enterprise manager, a database, a webview and a small sample application that delivers some metrics.
 3. Access the introscope webview at localhost:8080

 ## Quick start without docker-compose